WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 # Choosing the word to guess

-In old-fashioned Hangman (before computers) one player would choose a mystery word - which has to be a normal dictionary word, not anyone or anything's name and not slang - and the other player would try to guess it.
+In old-fashioned Hangman (before computers) one player would choose a mystery word - which has to be a normal dictionary word, not anyone's or anything's name and not slang - and the other player would try to guess it.

 In the computer version the computer chooses the word and the player has to try and guess it.